ruthgrace/approvalvote.co/README.md

 ```

 ## to do
-* make sure email address is not empty
 * seats should be at least 1
 * check how it looks on mobile
 * feature for whether or not a poll requires email verification from voters